harrisruben/Dog-vs-Cat-Classification/README.md

 from pathlib import Path

-# README.md content in user's style
-readme_content = """# 🐶🐱 Dog vs Cat Image Classification
+# 🐶🐱 Dog vs Cat Image Classification

 This is my ML project where I built and trained a **Convolutional Neural Network (CNN)** to classify whether an image is of a **Dog** or a **Cat**.
 I used the **Microsoft Cats vs Dogs dataset** from Kaggle.